TenTakano/Minecraft_Controller/README.md

-# Revive
+# MinecraftController

-Revive is my boilerplate of Web Application.
-Revive uses Phoenix as a backend and React as a frontend.
+MinecraftController is my boilerplate of Web Application.
+MinecraftController uses Phoenix as a backend and React as a frontend.

 To start your Phoenix server: